-ORLN 7500 Dissertation seminar in nursing
+ORLN 7500 - Dissertation seminar in nursing

 Permission required.
 Prerequisite: ORLN 6540 and certification.
 The departmental examination, involving presentation of dissertation proposal for faculty approval.
 This course is required of all certified doctoral candidates and may be taken only once.
-If the student is unable to satisfactorily complete the departmental examination during the semester in which enrolled, an incomplete is given.
+If the student is unable to satisfactorily complete the departmental examination during the semester in which enrolled, an incomplete is given and is removed when student completes all requirements for the departmental examination.

-ORLN 7900 Directed dissertation in research
+ORLN 7900 - Directed dissertation research

 Permission required.
 Prerequisites: ORLN 6540 and ORLN 6541.
-All doctoral students eligible for this course must register for this course during completion of the dissertation.
+All doctoral students eligible for this course must register for this course every semester during completion of the dissertation.
 This course may be repeated as often as necessary upon advice of the advisor.

-ORLN 8900 Dissertation advisement in nursing
+ORLN 8900 - Dissertation advisement in nursing